-Department of Transport and Main Roads - Maritime Safety Queensland NOTICE TO MARINERS

-366 (T) of 2020 Issued by Brisbane Maritime Region on 12 October 2020 Area: Brisbane pilotage area Locality: Mooloolah River Bar Activity: Shoaling and dredging Mariners are advised that a hydrographic survey of the Mooloolah River and its coastal bar on Friday 9 October 2020, shows a shoal patch extending from the end of the eastern breakwater in a westerly direction across the entrance channel.
-The shoal has a least depth of approximately 1.7 metres at LAT in the entrance channel white sector.
-The shoal has a least depth of approximately 0.5 metre at LAT on the eastern edge of the red sector indicated by the port entry light and a least depth of approximately 1.8 metres at LAT on the channels western edge indicated by the green sector of the port entry light.
-The hydrographic survey shows the waters west of the entrance channel shoal patch with depths generally at or in excess of the 2.5m design depth at LAT.
-Map S11-481 attached, shows the current channel.
+Department of Transport and Main Roads - Maritime Safety Queensland NOTICE TO MARINERS a hydrographic survey of the Mooloolah River and its coastal bar on Thursday 02 June 2022, shows the entrance channel restored to the minimum design depth of 2.5m within the white sector of the Port entry light (PEL).
+A remaining shoal patch extends from the end of the eastern breakwater in a westerly direction into the red sector of the entrance channel.
+The shoal has a least depth of approximately 2 metres at LAT within the red sector of the entrance channel.
+A shoal patch on the western edge of the entrance channel's green sector has a least depth of approximately 2.4 metres at LAT.
+There is an additional shoal patch to the west of the entrance channel with a least depth of 0.8m at LAT.
+The two reference marks previously displayed on automatic identification system (AIS) Reference mark 1 (BNE MRB REF 1), reference mark 2 (BNE MRB REF 2) have now been removed.
+Map S11-586 attached, shows the current channel.
 Copies of the survey plan are available from the Sunshine Coast office of Maritime Safety Queensland at Mooloolaba.
-The cutter suction dredge 'Navau' is expected to move on station in mid October 2020 and commence dredging operations, weather permitting.
+The dredge CSD Navua is on station and will be undertaking dredging operations, weather permitting.
 The dredge will exhibit day shapes and lights as required by the Collision Regulations.
 Whilst operating the dredge master will maintain a listening watch on VHF Channels 73, 12 and 16.
-Mariners must carefully consider the position of the 'Navau' its floating pipeline and anchors when navigating the bar.
+Mariners must carefully consider the position of the 'CSD Navua' its floating pipeline and anchors when navigating the bar.
 They should contact the dredge master to ensure it is safe to transit past the dredge.
 Masters of smaller recreational boats, personal watercraft, and passive craft like kayaks and canoes must remain mindful of the heightened risk to larger vessels navigating the river entrance and coastal bar.
 Except for entering and departing the river, these smaller vessels and passive craft should keep well clear of the coastal bar and not use it for recreational purposes.
 Mariners must remain mindful that coastal bars are dynamic in nature with conditions constantly changing.
 Mariners must plan their crossing of the Mooloolah Bar, having careful consideration to prevailing conditions, the state of the tide, and the draught of their vessels.
 The coastal bar must be navigated with extreme caution.
 Mariners are also reminded that the Mooloolah River entrance is defined as a coastal bar.
 This means that each person on board an open boat less than 4.8 metres in length must wear an appropriate life jackets while the boat is crossing the coastal bar.
-Refer to notice:

-Cancel notice: 354(T) of 2020 AUS charts affected: 235
+Refer to notice: none Cancel notice: 228(T) of 2022 AUS charts affected: AUS235